kiki-hash/kiki-hash/README.md

-- 👋 Hi, I’m @kiki-hash, I'm a cybersecurity vulnerability scanning engineer at a Fortune 500 company.
+- 👋 Hi, I'm a cybersecurity vulnerability scanning engineer at a Fortune 500 company.
 - 👀 I’m interested in learning how to use scripting for penetration testing, automation of processes, and improving security posture.
 Also I'm turning into an AI/ML junkie.
 Send help
 - 🌱 I’m currently learning some basic pen testing skills and have mid programming experience.
 Very mid.
 - 💞️ I’m looking to collaborate on any projects that will give me the experience I need to help develop tools for penetration testing.